On diffeomorphisms of even-dimensional discs: Framed diffeomorphisms and self-embeddings

-The group $J_g^\mr{fr,[[\ell]]}$ is finite by Lemmas 4.4 and 8.12 of \cite{KR-WAlg}.
-It therefore suffices to prove that the connecting homomorphism $\partial$ is rationally surjective, as its target is finitely generated.
-To see this, we use that there is a homomorphism
+The group $J_g^{\fr,[[\ell]]}$ is finite by Lemmas 4.4 and 8.11 of \cite{KR-WAlg}.
+It therefore suffices to prove that the connecting homomorphism $\partial$ is rationally surjective, as by \eqref{eq:Pi1Bun} its target is a finitely generated abelian group.